freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

 Assets are grouped into folders based on their type (again determined by the `[PackAs]` attribute).
 Because they are deserialized as-is, we need an easy way to reference them, which is the purpose of their `*.meta.json` counterparts.
 The goal of these meta files is to link each asset to an identifier, which is then used by the component data.

+This step also writes other metadata such as `📄 sounds.json` in the `📁 meta` folder, which maps the GUID of the sound assets to their name.

 ### More to come

-Future additions will include sounds, shaders, external dependencies such as PinMAME, MPF, and Visual Scripting, and more.
+Future additions will include shaders, external dependencies such as PinMAME, MPF, and Visual Scripting, and more.

 ## Import